Snowflake Create Warehouse Defaults

 Create Warehouse – Default Setting #1

 Size (Really Warehouse of Compute Size): X-Large is set.
-I’m going to assume you know how Snowflake Compute works and understand the Snowflake Warehouse T-Shirt Sizes.
-If not then read this quickly – Snowflake Compute Sizes.
-Notice that the default setting is X-Large Warehouse vs a smaller warehouse settings of (XS, S, M, L) T-shirt default setting.
-This defaults to the same setting for both the Classic Console and Snowsight (the Preview App)
+I assume you understand how Snowflake Compute works and know the Snowflake Warehouse T-Shirt Sizes.
+Notice that the default setting is X-Large Warehouse vs smaller Warehouse settings of (XS, S, M, L) T-shirt default setting.
+This defaults to the same setting for both the Classic Console and Snowsight (the Preview App).

-While this default setting makes sense if you want to have clustering enabled it still has serious cost implications by default.
-It makes the assumption that the data cloud customer wants to launch a 2nd cluster and pay more for it on this Snowflake warehouse if it has a certain level of queued statements on the warehouse.
-If you stick with the XL settings – duplicating a cluster has serious cost consequences of $X/hr.
+While enabling clustering by default makes sense if you want it enabled, it still has significant cost implications.
+It assumes the data cloud customer wants to launch a second cluster and pay more for it on this Snowflake warehouse if it has a certain level of queued statements.
+Sticking with the XL settings - duplicating a cluster has serious cost consequences of $X/hr.

-This is only the default setting for the Classic Console.
-It also is ONLY set if you have Enterprise Edition or higher because the Standard Edition does not offer Clustering.
+This setting only applies to the Classic Console.
+It also is only set if you have Enterprise Edition or higher since Standard Edition does not offer Clustering.

 Minimum Clusters: 1